puppylinux-woof-CE/woof-CE/woof-distro/x86_64/slackware64/15.0/README.txt

 libs as they just don't run.

-Also, this is designed to run with the new petbuild OTF system that runs in 3builddistro, designed an fine tuned by @dimkr with a little bit of input and bugfixing by myself.
+Also, this is designed to run with the new petbuild OTF system that runs in 3builddistro, designed and fine tuned by @dimkr with a little bit of input and bugfixing by myself.
 See: https://github.com/puppylinux-woof-CE/woof-CE/pull/1984 for a detailed rundown on what it does and how it was developed.